 Goalkeeping: Why specific training is so vital

 There’s no denying it – outfield football players get most of the glory compared to goalkeepers.
 And while there are plenty of strength and conditioning (S&C) training recommendations and guidelines for outfield players, there is little published on goalkeeper-specific S&C training.
 That’s despite goalkeepers having a highly important role and requiring specific training – since their game demands are very different to outfield players.

-Even though the frequency of explosive actions are clearly far below what outfield players perform in an average game, the performance of goalkeepers is often seen as game-decisive.
+Even though the frequency of explosive actions is clearly far below what outfield players perform in an average game, the performance of goalkeepers is often seen as game-decisive.

 So it’s clear that goalkeepers and outfield players can’t be trained with a one-size-fits-all approach.
 Any training which aims to improve goalkeepers’ physical performance should be specific to the movement demands of goalkeeping.
 A general aim for the prescription of exercises is to achieve the so-called ‘transfer of training’ effect – where a high level of training specificity in a specific exercise leads to a higher likelihood of improved sporting performance.
 This is because the body adapts specifically to the demands placed on it by training, a concept widely known as: “Specific Adaptations to Imposed Demands”.